Emergence of Time

 Problem Statement

-Let \(\psi \in \mathcal{H}\) be the observer’s compressed encoding of relational correlations.
-A probability rule assigns to each outcome \(i\) a weight \[P(i) = f(|\psi_i|),\] where \(f\) is a non-negative function.
+Let \(\psi \in \mathcal{H}\) be the observer’s compressed spectral encoding.
+A probability rule assigns to each outcome \(i\) a weight \[P(i) = f(|\psi_i|).\]

 Constraints

-(C1) Additivity under coarse-graining
+(C1) Additivity

-If outcomes \(i\) and \(j\) are grouped, \[P(i \cup j) = P(i) + P(j).\]
+\[P(i \cup j) = P(i) + P(j).\]

-(C2) Composition consistency
+(C2) Composition

 (C3) Basis invariance

-Probabilities must be invariant under unitary change of basis.
+Probabilities must be invariant under unitary transformations.

 (C4) Reconstruction optimality